kamathhrishi/kamathhrishi1.github.io/_posts/2021-05-02-Weakly Supervised Learning.md

 <p style="text-align:justify">I would explain these individual components in some detail

-<p style="text-align:justify"><b>Region selection</b> is done using selective max , sliding windows or edgebox.
+<p style="text-align:justify"><b>Region selection</b> is done using selective max, sliding windows or edgebox.
 These regions are labelled by an classifier trained on classification task on classes contained in the image.
   The classifier is leveraged to <b>label the regions</b>.
-From the labelled regions the , the appropriate regions are selected for a given class.
+From the labelled regions the appropriate regions are selected for a given class.
 There are several stratergies to do so 1) choosing the region with maximum probability for given class 2) Choosing regions above certain probability.
 When approach 2 is choosen the regions can further be combined using some criteria such as intersection or distance between the regions.
 The dataset is further labelled.
 This labelled dataset is used to <b>train a localization network</b> learns to predict bounding boxes given an image.
 After the network is trained to convergence the <b>dataset is relabelled</b> using labels from localized network.
 This process is repeated for several iterations until convergence criteria is met. </p>

-<p style="text-align:justify">The above motivates an naive approach of attaining weakly supervised learning , there are some approaches that perform steps 2-5 end to end which I will save for another blogpost.
+<p style="text-align:justify">The above motivates an naive approach of attaining weakly supervised learning, there are some approaches that perform steps 2-5 end to end which I will save for another blogpost.
 The end to end networks are trained only from classification labels but can also perform localization and detection. </p>

-<p style="text-align:justify">Having motivated weakly supervised learning as a way of labelling data with less difficulty , its still far from use in production system to completely replace supervised learning and still an active research area.
+<p style="text-align:justify">Having motivated weakly supervised learning as a way of labelling data with less difficulty, its still far from use in production system to completely replace supervised learning and still an active research area.
 Some common issues being that it labels all closeby objects into a single boundig box or is biased towards the noise by the classifier.</p>